New liability management framework

 Historically, liability management has been largely reactive and not focused on the full life cycle of energy development.
 In particular, the liability management rating (LMR), which is a ratio of a company's liabilities and assets, has proven to not be an accurate measure of whether a company will be able to address their regulatory and liability obligations.

 A company with an LMR of 1.0 — meaning they have the same amount of assets as liabilities — avoided having to post security for future closure work.
 When a company had more liabilities than assets, their rating would then drop below 1.0, and we would focus on collecting security.
 At this point it was often too late in the life cycle to collect security because the company was already in financial distress.
 Some companies that were in distress eventually become insolvent, and some of their liabilities would ultimately be managed by the industry-funded Orphan Well Association (OWA).

 We saw companies become insolvent with ratings above 2.0, and some as high as 30, which highlighted the need for change.
 A more holistic approach was needed to assess whether companies can meet their regulatory and liability obligations and safely clean up their sites.

 Our holistic assessment will replace the use of the liability management rating (LMR) over time.
 While we know that LMR is not an accurate measure of whether a company will be able to address its regulatory and liability obligations, it currently plays an important role in calculating the deemed liability in the oil and gas sector.
 The LMR is also integrated in several of our directives, as well as the Oil and Gas Conservation Rules, and cannot be easily or quickly removed without careful thought and consideration to impacts it could cause in other areas.
-As our first step towards removing LMR, the holistic assessment has replaced the use of the LMR for licence transfers and security collection for licence transfers.
+As our first step towards removing LMR, the holistic assessment has replaced the use of the LMR for security collection for licence transfers.

 Liability management in the oil and gas sector – a brief overview